I’ve always loved to travel, but in 2012 everything just went into overdrive.

 I arrived in Bangkok thinking I’d be emailing recruiters and updating my CV while chilling on a beach somewhere.
 That didn’t happen.
 I never even opened my CV.

 Instead, I got sucked into the world of travel.
 Thailand got me hooked, and then I simply couldn’t stop.
+I was having the time of my life.

 First I travelled through every country in Southeast Asia for 9 months, then I ended up in Mexico and gradually (in one year) made my way down overland all the way to Argentina.